 Delegates appropriate personnel to participate in the performance assessment for each facility.

-Leads or delegates to DC staff the performance assessment Public/Safeguards meetings for the construction portion of the facilities that have both operation and construction.
-For facilities that are operating and constructing at the same time, it is optional to have a combined Public/Safeguards (DC and DFFI) meeting by mutual coordination with DFFI.
+Leads or delegates to DCO staff the performance assessment Public/Safeguards meetings for the construction portion of the facilities that have both operation and construction.
+For facilities that are operating and constructing at the same time, it is optional to have a combined Public/Safeguards (DCO and DFFI) meeting by mutual coordination with DFFI.

 05.10 Chief, Plant Support Branch (PSB), Division of Reactor Safety (DRS), Region II.